The history of Queens, NY

 Over time Queens grew from small colony to the entire area of what is now called Nassau County.
 While New York City grew in seemingly every direction, the powers that be deemed that New York City be consolidated.

 Herein, the area known as queens truly came to be after acquiring the small islands in the sound on December 3, 1768.
 Small changes were made over time to the area that encompasses Queens, but mostly it was created here.

-Of course, the American Revolution temporarily put Queens in the control of the British, but after the war was over it was returned to it’s form along with the Bronx.
+The American Revolution temporarily put Queens in the control of the British, but after the war was over it was returned to its form along with the Bronx.

 It was formally established much later in 1897 and brought in to be a proper part of NYC over the next 100 years into something that we know as Queens today.
 If you’re interested, all the boroughs have fascinating stories that grew in an atypical fashion over time.

 Queens today is a cultural hub of art, entertainment, a slice of Bohemia, suburbia, and much more.
 One of the most diverse cultural landscapes to be found in the city, Queens can easily top any borough in places to go and things to see.

 If you’re moving to the borough, or live nearby in the Bronx, we highly recommend visiting some of the Queens museums in the area.
 The enormous borough has no shortage of history, and it’s even better to see the artifacts in person.

 The Museum of Queens has many pieces of the World Fair, that the unisphere is encircled with.
 The entire area of Flushing is a historical artifact from a different era altogether in America, but also very modern.